tari-labs/tari-university/cryptography/fraud-proofs-1/MainReport.md

   * every transaction that has ever been sent
   * all the unspent transaction outputs (UTXOs) [4]

-An SPV client, such as a mobile device, would not have the ability to process all that information and would need to check significantly less information than that.
+An SPV client, such as a mobile device, would not have the ability to process all that information and thus only needs to download block headers.
 These SPV client make use of Bloom filters to receive transactions that are relevant to the user[7].
 Bloom filters are probalistic data structures used to check the existence of an element in a set quicker by respond with a boolean answer[9]

 ![spv.png](sources/spv.png)
 Courtesy: On the Privacy Provisions of Bloom Filters in Lightweight Bitcoin Clients [7]

-In addition to Bloom filters, SPV clients rely on Merkle trees - a binary structure that has a list of all the hashes between the block (apex) and the transaction (leaf).
+In addition to Bloom filters, SPV clients rely on Merkle trees - binary structures that have a list of all the hashes between the block (apex) and the transaction (leaf).
 With Merkle trees, one only needs to check a small part of the block, called a Merkle root, to prove that the transaction has been accepted in the network[8].

 ![merkle-tree.png](sources/merkle-tree.png)